12 Best Squat Rack Exercises You Should Try

 Q: How do I build strength for my squat rack?

-The best way to build strength on any squat rack exercise is to perform the exercise consistently and progressively.
+The best way to build strength on any rack exercise is to perform the exercise consistently and progressively.
 Make sure you are using the proper form with a pyramid rep scheme.
 This involves increasing the weight and decreasing the repetitions on each succeeding set.

 Q: What exercises can you do on a half rack?